-The SDD3 (Figure 1) is an Oil-Grit Separator technology that uses both gravitational and centrifugal forces to capture and retain suspended sediments from stormwater runoff.
+The SDD3 (Figure I) is an Oil-Grit Separator technology that uses both gravitational and centrifugal forces to capture and retain suspended sediments from stormwater runoff.
 The centrifugal forces are generated by the passive movement of influent stormwater through twin hourglass shaped cones within the technology.
 Suspended sediments are funneled towards the faster moving water column in the center of the vortex and eventually dropped out of suspension and deposited at the bottom of the unit, returning clean water back up through the exit hatch.

-Figure I. a) Cross sectional and b) Top view flow diagrams of NEXT Stormwater Solutions' SDD3 oil-grit separator technology.
+Figure 1. a) Cross sectional and b) Top view flow diagrams of NEXT Stormwater Solutions' SDD3 oil-grit separator technology.

 The hour glass shaped cones are large at the top, narrow in the middle to accelerate the hydraulic vortex effect, and wide at the bottom to create a double vortex effect that optimizes particle separation.
 This design was also intended to reduce scour and re-suspension of previously captured sediment.
 For very high stormwater flows, excess water will bypass above the centrifuge plate and flow straight into the exit hatch without flowing downward through the cones.
-Periodic inspections of the unit are recommended once every 6 months and can be done through the unit's top hatch, which also gives access for cleaning out captured sediments using a vacuum truck combined with a water pressure jet.
+An angled baffle plate below the outlet is used to create an area for retaining light liquids such as oil.
+Periodic inspections of the unit are recommended once every 6 months and can be done through the unit's top hatch, which also gives access for cleaning out captured sediments and light liquids using a vacuum truck combined with a water pressure jet.